Salary Sacrifice Explained: Save Thousands on Tax & Pensions in 2025-26

 Read our full guide on avoiding the £100k tax trap

 Verdict: Absolutely critical.
-Salary sacrifice can save you over £8,000/year at this level.
+Salary sacrifice can save you over £6,000/year at this level, plus any employer NI pass-through.
+Which means the return on your pension contribution is huge.

 Why: You save 20% income tax + 8% NI on sacrificed salary.